 Platform-Level Detection

-Spotify, Apple Music, Amazon Music, and Deezer have all invested in AI-powered fraud detection that analyzes streaming patterns for anomalies.
-Spotify has been flagging artificial streaming and penalizing distributors whose catalogs show suspicious patterns.
+Spotify, Apple Music, Amazon Music, and Deezer all use AI-powered fraud detection now.
+These tools scan streaming data for red flags.
+Spotify has been flagging artificial streaming — an issue we’ve been tracking closely on PopHits News and penalizing distributors whose catalogs show suspicious patterns.

 International Legal Action